copyrite/LwotcMinimalText/XComGame.md

 * {{ CHARGES }}

 ## Faceoff
-Fire your pistol at all enemies you see.
+Fire your pistol at all enemies in sight.
 * {{ COOLDOWN }}
 * Cannot be used when concealed.